CyKeo/trivia-game/README.md

-# trivia-game
+# Trivia-game
-This is a javascript trivia game displaying the use of timer in javascript. the goal of this is to display my knowledge of timers in javascript.
+This is a javascript trivia game displaying the use of timer in javascript.
+The goal of this is to display my knowledge of timers in javascript.